bruceravel/demeter/documentation/Athena/analysis/diff.rst

    :target: ../_images/diff_diff.png
    :width: 100%

+   The difference spectra between the first group in the list and the current group in the screenshot of the difference tool.

 .. _fig-diffdiffsequence:

 .. figure:: ../../_images/diff_diffsequence.png
    :target: ../_images/diff_diffsequence.png
    :width: 100%

+   The difference spectra plotted after making data groups from each one.

 .. subfigend::
    :width: 0.4
    :label: _fig-diffdiffplot

-   (Left) The difference spectra between the first group in the list and the current group in the screenshot of the difference tool.
-(Right) The difference spectra plotted after making data groups from each one.

-The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled :quoted:`Plot integrated areas for all marked groups.` The reult of this shown below.
+The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled :kbd:`Plot integrated areas for all marked groups,light`.
+The result of this shown below.

 .. _fig-diffareas: